yetanotherchris/text-template/README.md

 [![NuGet](https://img.shields.io/nuget/v/go-text-template.svg)](https://www.nuget.org/packages/go-text-template/)

-This project is a C# adaptation of Go's template engine.
+This project is a C# implementation of Go's template engine using ANTLR for parsing.
 It began as an experiment to see whether OpenAI Codex could port the Go implementation to .NET.
 Claude.AI helped with explanations and refinements along the way.
 The source code in this repository was largely produced by Codex with input from Claude.AI, and this README itself was also authored using Codex.